-The design of towns depicts the Germanic culture and Madagascar’s influence with serene surrounding valleys and forests.
+The design of anime buildings and towns depicts the Germanic culture and Madagascar’s influence with serene surrounding valleys and forests.
 It shows the conflict between technology, the natural world, and mythology.
 The story is about Eren and his friends who seek to take revenge from the Titans after experiencing a tragic loss and destruction in their hometown.
-They further step-out outside the walls and join the Scout Regiment for the battle against the Titans.
+They further step out outside the walls and join the Scout Regiment for the battle against the Titans.

 6. Carmen Sandiego | 2019 | Mystery, Comedy, Action

 Trained as a professional thief in the V.I.L.E.
 Academy, Carmen Sandiego can be christened modern-day Robin Hood, who chooses to work in fact against the thieves.
 For the traveling geeks and sitcom lovers (has loads of good puns), this will be sure an adventure to watch.
 Nick-named black sheep, Carmen Sandiego, traveling the globe—from Indonesia to Ecuador— pulls out heists with her three other teammates.